marquesarthur/cronicas-rpg/class_paladin_zealer.md

 Beginning at **15th level**, you are always under the Effects of the *Shield of Faith* spell; no concentration required.

-Additionally, if you fail a saving throw, you can roll 2d4 and add it to the total, possibly changing the outcome.
-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Additionally, if an ally fails a saving throw inside your aura, you can expend one of your reactions to roll 2d4 and add it to the total, possibly changing the outcome.
+Once you use this feature, you can’t use it again until you finish a long rest.

 <br>